-If you would rather donate online go to macmillan.org.uk/donate
+If you'd rather donate online go to macmillan.org.uk/donate

-Please cut out this form and return it in an envelope (no stamp required) to: Supporter Donations, Freepost RUCY-XGCA-XTHU, Macmillan Cancer Support, PO Box 791, York House, York YO1 0NJ

-This booklet is for people affected by cancer who want to plan ahead.
-It can help you make choices about what will happen to your money and belongings after you die.
+Please cut out this form and return it in an envelope (no stamp required) to: Supporter Donations, Macmillan Cancer Support, FREEPOST LON15851, 89 Albert Embankment, London SE1 7UQ This booklet is for people affected by cancer who want to plan ahead.
+It can help you make choices about what will happen to your money and belongings.
+By planning ahead, you can save family or friends from tough decisions or financial difficulties in the future.

-The booklet also explains how to arrange for someone to help you if you become unable to look after your finances.
+This booklet also explains how to arrange for someone to help you if you become unable to look after your finances.